Hoverfly Cloud

 What you should call instead in this example is:

-You can inspect the requests and responses that have been captured by clicking on the simulation link.
-The captured simulation can be edited and exported for future use and sharing.
+You can inspect the requests and responses that have been captured by clicking on the unsaved simulation link.
+You will see that an endpoint has created to represent the request and a matching response.

 Manual design using the Simulation Editor